mlooft/multi-step-form/readme.md

 ## Installation

-Installing "Multi-Step Form Builder" can be done either by searching for "Multi-Step Form Builder" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Multi Step Form" can be done either by searching for "Multi Step Form" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard